FreddeFrallan/Non-Residual-Prompting/README.md

 ### Requirements
-While it is possible that other versions works equally fine, we have worked with the following:
-* transformers
-* numpy
-* tensorflow
-* spacy
-* tqdm
-* datasets
-* lemminflect
-* nltk
+The packages can be found in the requirements file.
+The only strong requirement is to use the version  4.8.1 from the transformer package.

-`pip install -r /path/to/requirements.txt`
+`pip install -r requirements.txt`
 ## Usage